Atharwa23/Travella-final/README.md

-# 🌍 Travella-Final: AI-Based Trip Planner
+# 🌍 Travella: AI-Based Trip Planner

 ## ✈️ About The Project